 Collectively, these observations show elevated concentrations of select BAs are associated with the reduction in healthy vaginal lactobacilli and transition to a dysbiotic low-Lactobacillus species state.
 They also point to BAs as potentially underscoring the increased risks of urogenital infection.
 What drives these increases in BAs remains to be determined.
 We have shown that only a few common vaginal microbes are capable of producing BAs, and that these same microbes are not only more abundant in low-Lactobacillus species states, but begin to rapidly increase as pH increases.
 Some BAs, specifically putrescine, spermine, and spermidine may also be produced by the human host where they play roles in immune regulation, lipid metabolism, nucleic acid stabilization, and cell division.
 It is therefore possible that endogenous metabolism contributes to vaginal BA concentrations.

-The outcomes of this study may finally elucidate the mechanism underpinning the onset of vaginal dysbiosis and bacterial vaginosis, something that has eluded researchers for more than 100 years.
-It is hoped that it will also lead tothe development of novel therapeutics and better management of symptoms for women.
+The outcomes of this study may finally elucidate the enigmatic mechanism underpinning the onset of vaginal dysbiosis and bacterial vaginosis, something that has eluded researchers for more than 100 years.
+It is hoped that it will also lead to the development of novel therapeutics and a more wholistic approach to women’s health.

 Nelson TM, Borgogna JL, Brotman RM, Ravel J, Walk ST, Yeoman CJ.
 2015.
 Vaginal biogenic amines: Biomarkers of bacterial vaginosis or precursors to vaginal dysbiosis?
 Front.
 Physiol.
 6: 253